 Students can apply for admission to the minor in their first year, sophomore year, or junior year by contacting the director of the minor.
 They are required to take a gateway course "Sustainability: Principles and Practices", an interdisciplinary course taught by faculty from multiple departments across the University.
-This course should be taken at the beginning of study in the minor, but students do not need to declare the minor to enroll.
+This course should be taken at or near the beginning of study in the minor, but students do not need to declare the minor to enroll.

-Students then select from a list of approved courses totaling at least 3 classes of at least 9 credits.
+Students then select from a list of approved courses totaling at least 4 classes of at least 10 credits.
 These courses fall into four categories (Design, Impacts, Social Institutions, and Individual Behavior and Values) and are tagged as such using the course attributes which are searchable via the University's online Class Search.
-Students must take two courses outside of their College, except for Arts and Letters students who may take one liberal arts course and one social science course.
+Students must take two courses outside of their College.
 They also must take courses from three out of the four elective categories.
-Students who wish to take two electives in the same category may petition for an exception, provided that the two classes are providing substantially different disciplinary approaches to sustainability.
-One-credit seminars such as those offered by the Center for Social Concerns can be accumulated to give the equivalent of one 3-credit course.
+Several 1-credit courses are offered each year that can be used to fulfill the 10th elective credit.
+These include field-based courses, seminars, and immersion experiences through the Center for Social Concerns.
+1-credit courses can also be combined to accumulate the equivalent of a 3-credit course.
 Students planning to study abroad are encouraged to petition for approval of relevant courses at their international institution before they leave campus.

 Students must meet with the director of the minor in sustainability to discuss their capstone projects during the spring semester of their penultimate year, but they are encouraged to set up an initial meeting sooner.
 They are required to submit a brief description of their project proposal at the end of their penultimate year and identify a faculty member who has agreed to serve as their advisor.
 Students will receive feedback on their proposals from the Sustainability Minor Advisory Board and may be required to resubmit their proposals with modifications to gain approval.
 Students wishing to start their project earlier (for example, the summer before their junior year) should submit their project proposal before they begin their research.
-During the fall of their final year, students will enroll in a capstone seminar (SUS 43000) and one credit of independent study (SUS 48001).
-As part of the requirements for SUS 48001, they will complete a research paper thoroughly exploring existing scholarship on their project topic.
-During the spring of their final year, students will enroll in a second credit of independent study (SUS 48002) and complete their capstone project.
+Students will enroll in one credit of independent study in the fall of their final year (SUS 48001), during which they will hand in a substantial portion of their project, and one credit of independent study in the spring (SUS 48002), during which they will complete their project.
+Students wishing to partner with another student for their capstone project or to combine their capstone with a thesis in their home department are encouraged to consult with the director of the minor.